developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>setSingulation</b></td>
-		<td class="clsSyntaxCells clsOddRow">sets the pre-configured singulation parameters on all the antenna(e).
-At least one of Session or TagPopulation parameters must be properly set before calling this method.
-When state-aware singulation is desired, performStateAwareSingulation is to be set to true and the configured values for SL flag and Inventory state will be matched during singulation of tags.</td>
+		<td class="clsSyntaxCells clsOddRow">Sets the pre-configured singulation parameters on all the antenna(e).
+Before calling this method, either Session or TagPopulation parameters must be properly set.
+When state-aware singulation is desired, performStateAwareSingulation is to be set to true and the configured values for SL flag and Inventory state are matched during singulation of tags.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>getSingulation</b></td>
 		<td class="clsSyntaxCells clsEvenRow">Requests the current singulation parameters (session and tag population) for the antenna(e).
-The result is returned in a singulationEvent.
-Note that all antennae share the same singulation settings.</td>
+The result is returned in a singulationEvent. <strong>All antennae share the same singulation settings</strong>.</td>
 		<td class="clsSyntaxCells clsEvenRow" />
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>getRFParams</b></td>
-		<td class="clsSyntaxCells clsOddRow">gets the current RF Mode, Transmit power parameter for the currently selected antenna.
-The result is return in rfParamsEvent.
-The property antennaSelected cannot take default value(0) because the RF Params are returned only for one antennaID.</td>
+		<td class="clsSyntaxCells clsOddRow">Gets the current RF Mode, Transmit power parameter for the currently selected antenna.
+The result is returned in rfParamsEvent.
+The property antennaSelected cannot take default value (0) because the RF Params are returned only for one antennaID.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>